roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 - [ ] [Good Documentation Practices]
 - [ ] []

-## Config Input

-**Definition of Done:** The application is capable of taking reading in data ranging from the designated home directory to API keys.

-**Time:** This shouldn't take longer than an hour.

-**As a stakeholder,** **I want** to be able to modify certain aspects of the program using a config file, **so that** I don't have to modify code to get the application functioning properly.

-### Config Input - Tasks

-## Bloomerang API Input

-**Definition of Done:** The application is capable of using the Bloomerang API to download information related to the month and year of a specific report.

-**Time:** This shouldn't take longer than a few hours.

-**As a stakeholder,** **I want** to use the Bloomerang API, **so that** certain tedious tasks are automated.

-### Bloomerang API Input - Tasks

-## Jotform API Input
+## API Input

-**Definition of Done:** The application is capable of using the Jotform API to download information related to the month and year of a specific report.
+**Definition of Done:** The application is capable of using various API keys to download information related to the month and year of a specific report.

-**Time:** This shouldn't take longer than a few hours.

-**As a stakeholder,** **I want** to use the Bloomerang API, **so that** certain tedious tasks are automated.

-### Jotform API Input - Tasks

-## Other API Input

-**Definition of Done:** The application is capable of using various other APIs (as further defined in the tasks), to automated certain inputs.

 **Time:** This could take a while, depending on which APIs (take, for instance, counting messages on Facebook).

 **As a stakeholder,** **I want** as many aspects of the program that can be automated to be automated, **so that** it can save me time.

-### Other API Input - Tasks
+### API Input - Tasks

-## From CSV Input
+## CSV Input

 **Definition of Done:** The application is capable of reading in every aspect of every piece of data for every sub-goal purely from .csv files.
-This ranges from yearly targets, to annual data, to monthly data, to every single piece of data that has been loading into the reports folder after report finalization.
+This ranges from yearly targets, to annual data, to monthly data, to every single piece of data that gets stored in the report's folder after report finalization.

 **Time:** This shouldn't take longer than a few hours.

-**As a stakeholder,** **I want** to make sure that if something changes with the APIs, the program can work using pure csv files, **so that** it doesn't become utterly useless.
+**As a stakeholder,** **I want** to make sure that if something changes with the APIs, the program can work using pure .csv files, **so that** it doesn't become utterly useless.

-### From CSV Input - Tasks
+### CSV Input - Tasks

-## To CSV Output
+## CSV Output

-**Definition of Done:** The application is capable of offloading data, taken both from APIs and the user input, into csv files.
-These csv files should be the same ones that it is loading data from, and it should be capable of loading data to these files without corruption or duplication.
+**Definition of Done:** The application is capable of offloading data, taken both from APIs and the user input, into .csv files.
+These .csv files should be the same ones that it is loading data from, and it should be capable of loading data to these files without corruption or duplication.

 **Time:** This shouldn't take longer than a few hours.

 **As a stakeholder,** **I want** the changes made to data, both from APIs and my input, to be saved to the offline files, **so that** I can see, at any point in the future, exactly what data was used to generate which report, even if the data from the API changes.

-### To CSV Output - Tasks
+### CSV Output - Tasks

 ## Directory Management